Phantom Dust: Development and release

 By 2004, Microsoft had not found great success with the Xbox console in Japan compared to the North American and European markets.
 To try to cater to these audiences, Microsoft developed games that were designed towards Japanese audiences with the potential to bring these to Western markets if they were successful.
 While early development began, Microsoft Game Studios Japan were shown an early development demo of Gears of War, where Yukio Futatsugi noticed the use of normal mapping, and decided to use it within Phantom Dust.

 Phantom Dust was revealed alongside Blinx 2 in June 2004 at Japanese press events.
 Lead director Yukio Futatsugi and his team developed an English version concurrently with the Japanese version, and the English localization was included in the Japanese release.
 A United States release had originally been planned until August 2004, when Microsoft announced the U.S. version's cancellation, but left open the possibility of U.S. sales if Western demand was high enough.
 In December 2004, Majesco and Microsoft signed a deal to bring Phantom Dust to North America.

-In June 2013, Futatsugi expressed interest in making a Phantom Dust sequel, possibly using Kickstarter for funding.